RetroGamer74/Kill-em-all-PS4/README.md

 4.- Finally press the touchpad.
 It is the click simulation.

-So, move your finger on to the button, remove your finger a bit, then press touchpad.
+So, move cursor over the button dragging with your finger, remove your finger a bit when you are over, then press touchpad.

 #### In the gameplay